 The Parks and Recreation Commission shall maintain a comprehensive recreational program; shall be responsible for all park properties; shall prescribe a system of regulations, permits, and fees for recreational and park uses; shall appoint and employ a full-time superintendent and such other staff as is needed; and shall have duties and powers in accordance with the General Statutes and applicable ordinances.
 The Parks and Recreation superintendent and his/her staff shall be deemed a department of the Town of Ridgefield for the purposes of general administration and human resources.

 Section 5-13.
-Pension Commission.
+Pension Commission. [(18)]

-The Pension Commission shall consist of seven members serving for three-year terms ending June 1.
-Two or three members shall be appointed each year, as appropriate.

-The Pension Commission shall be responsible for the planning and management of a pension system for municipal employees, and shall have powers and duties in accordance with the General Statutes and applicable ordinances.
+The Pension Commission shall consist of seven members serving staggered three-year terms ending June 1.
+The Pension Commission shall be responsible for the administration, management, and oversight of the investment activities of those trusts that fund the retirement-related benefit programs for Town employees and elected officials, as are assigned from time to time to its purview by resolution of the Board of Selectmen.
+The Commission shall have powers and duties in accordance with the General Statutes and as enumerated in applicable ordinances and written Trust Agreements.